 UNESCO’s mission is to contribute to the building of peace, the eradication of poverty, sustainable development and intercultural dialogue through education, the sciences, culture, communication and information.

-2017 MESSAGE FROM THE OUTGOING DIRECTOR-GENERAL OF UNESCO, IRINA BOKOVA
+2018 MESSAGE FROM DIRECTOR-GENERAL OF UNESCO, AUDREY AZOULAY

 Subscribe to our newsletter by entering your email.